chrisbmatthews/docker-intro/README.md

 curl host.docker.internal:8080
 ```

-This will call out to port 8080 on the true host machine (as you will recal, 8080 is mapped to port 80 on the `my-nginx` container, so we get the nginx response).
+This will call out to port 8080 on the true host machine (as you will recall, 8080 is mapped to port 80 on the `my-nginx` container, so we get the nginx response).

 If you are running natively in linux, this does the same thing: